 I get it.
 But there’s genius in my madness.

-1. Imagine you on New Year’s, with one resolution put away.
-It’s like a present for your future self, all wrapped up with a shiny bow.
-Think of the sense of smug satisfaction you’ll have when you see all those ads for health clubs on New Year’s.
+1. Picture yourself on New Year’s Day, having already broken one of your resolutions.
+It’s almost like a gift you’re giving to your future self, complete with a pretty bow on top.
+Think of the smug pleasure you’ll feel when you see all those commercials for fitness clubs on New Year’s Day and you know you’ve been kind to yourself this year.
 Ahhh . . . .

 Signing up for a tango class?